liv-luv73/GREENBRIER-WV/README.md

   <section>
     <h2>About Greenbrier County</h2>
     <p>
-      Greenbrier County, founded in 1778,by the Virginia General Assembly is one of  the oldest counties in West Virginia.
+      Greenbrier County, created in 1778, formed by the Virginia General Assembly is one of  the oldest counties in West Virginia.
+John van Meter being the first person to settle there!

     </p>